balajeetm/json-mystique/documentation/MystTurn-ArrayToMap.md

 * key
  * While processing every item within the source array, this attribute identifies the field within the item, which should be used as the fieldName for a field to be created in the output json
  * This attribute is a fully qualified path that denotes a field in the array item
- * Thus "key" is an array of strings
+ * Thus "key" is an array of strings or a `'.'`(dot) separated string representing the fully qualified path
  * The field that this key points to **should** be a string since this will be the be used as a fieldName

 * value